 In Liberia, the Kpelle People held similar beliefs to the Native Americans and Aboriginal Australians.
 They believed that animal spirits guided and protected their people.
 In addition, they believed that animals were a part of them, representing an alter ego or second self.

-Spirit Animals in Asian Culture
+Spirit Animals in Asia

 Many Asian cultures also believed, and still believe, in animals’ connection to the spiritual world.